 If you can spend a chunk of time each day in meditation — great.
 But even taking mini time-outs throughout the day to focus on breathing is beneficial.
 Macri suggests scheduling 5 minutes of time at 10am, 2pm, and 5pm, and using that time to close your eyes and take three to five deep belly breaths.
 Here’s how to do it:

 Any sort of movement increases the pressure in lymphatic vessels, which is needed to help manually move the fluid along, Dr. Rawls says.
-Walking, biking, yoga, tai chi, and qigong are some of the best choices.
+Walking, biking, yoga, tai chi, and qigong are some of his top choices.

 “If you’re walking, try moving your arms up and over your head and out to the sides,” Macri says.
 “Even if you’re at your desk, do some squats and move your arms up and down to get the flow going.”